krosenfeld-IDM/emodpy-malaria/docs/emod/software-error-logging.rst

 and the logging levels set for particular modules.
 The file follows that information with log output using the following format: <timestep><HPC rank><log level><module><message>.

 By default, the logging level is set to "INFO".

-..
-TODO add a link once the dev docs are set up
-..
-If you want to change the logging level, see :doc:`dev-logging`.
+If you want to change the logging level, see :doc:`emod:dev-logging`.

 For example::